Gabriel’s Subs

 Well, dear readers (all those bakers’ dozens of you), I think I’ve finally located Orlando’s finest Cuban sandwich, one that can stand alongside los mejores en Miami, in large part because it’s larger than many of them.
 It’s at College Park Cafe (https://collegeparkcafe.com/), a humble diner in the College Park neighborhood near downtown Orlando, a place just far enough out of my regular radius that I rarely venture out that way.
 I’ve been seeing Facebook posts from them and from foodie friends, singing the praises of the Cuban sandwich and other food, so I had to try it for myself, and I’m so glad I did.
 A sign outside the diner advertises “The Best Cuban Sandwich In Town!”, and they ain’t kidding.

 College Park Cafe is open from 6:30 AM until 2:00 PM, so I planned to get lunch from here, knowing they aren’t open for dinner.
-I called in my takeout order and spoke to Barbara’s son Juan, who was very friendly and patient.
+I called in my takeout order and spoke to Juan, the son of owner Barbara Martinez, who was very friendly and patient.
 I had to make a few stops on my way there, and Juan called me back to let me know they were out of something I ordered, and called back a second time when I was about five minutes away, to let me know my order was ready.
 I appreciated the communication.
 Later, I spoke to cook and owner Barbara Martinez over Facebook Messenger while I was writing this review, and she said her family moved to Orlando from South Florida a year ago and took over the diner in August of 2019.
 That’s when they added Cuban dishes to the large menu full of American breakfast and lunch classics.

 Of course I ordered the Cubano ($10.50) for myself, and I chose one of my lifelong favorite foods, sweet plantains (maduros) as the one side the sandwich comes with.
 DSC03125